Rethinking the Starting Point: Collaborative Pre-Training for Federated Downstream Tasks: Proposed Methodology

-\textbf{Pre-training scenarios.} As discussed, in this paper, we depart from the convention of centralized pre-training, considering a practical yet challenging scenario in which data samples are distributed across the clients even during the pre-training stage.
-Here, the labels and data that appear in the pre-training stage are potentially different from the ones that will appear in the downstream FL tasks.
-We explore two distinct FL scenarios in our analysis during pre-training: \begin{enumerate} \item \textbf{Scenario I:} The conventional scenario encountered in FL where pre-training datasets are exclusively available at the clients. \item \textbf{Scenario II:} A hybrid scenario in which the server also holds a small amount of data for pre-training. \end{enumerate} Scenario II emulates real-world settings where the entity responsible for creating the machine learning model manages the server and holds a limited dataset that reflects the broader population distribution (e.g., a self-driving car manufacturer with a data store of images encountered on roadways).
-Such hybrid FL strategies that combine the abundant client data with a relatively small portion of server data are becoming increasingly popular~\citep{Yang2023OnTC, Bian2023AcceleratingHF}.
+\textbf{Pre-training scenarios.} One of our contributions is relaxing the assumption that all pre-training data is stored centrally.
+To this end, we consider two distributed pre-training scenarios for {\system}: \begin{itemize} \item \textbf{Scenario I:} Pre-training datasets are exclusively available at distributed clients. \item \textbf{Scenario II:} A hybrid scenario where the server also holds a small amount of pre-training data. \end{itemize} I simulates downstream FL tasks where pre-training labels and data may differ from those in downstream tasks. {\tt Scenario} II represents settings where the server holds data reflecting the broader population distribution (e.g., a self-driving car manufacturer with database of roadway images).
+Such hybrid FL settings that combine client data with a relatively small portion of server data are becoming popular~\citep{Yang2023OnTC, Bian2023AcceleratingHF}, but remain underexplored for pre-training.
+Further, as we will discuss in \textbf{Remark 2}, our method is still applicable even when all pre-training data is centralized.

-\textbf{{\system} objectives.} Instead of randomly initializing the starting model for downstream FL task, our objective is to design a pre-trained model $\Phi^*$ under both scenarios I and II, that serves as a robust starting point $w^0=\Phi^*$ for any unseen downstream FL task, as shown in Figure~\ref{fig:overview}.
-More precisely, one of the goals of $\Phi^*$ is to minimize the following objective function for downstream FL tasks: where $p(\mathcal{G})$ represents the probability distribution of all possible sets of clients comprising any downstream FL task, $G$ is a specific group of clients (i.e., a specific task) drawn from $p(\mathcal{G})$, $f(\cdot)$ represents the loss function, $w^R(\Phi^*, G)$ symbolizes the final $R$-th round global model derived from clients in set $G$ starting from $\Phi^*$ as initialization, and $D_g$ represents the local dataset of client $g$.
-The metric in (\ref{eq:objtive1}) represents the average FL performance across all clients that could possibly appear in the downstream tasks.
+\textbf{Pre-training objectives.} Our goal is to design a pre-trained model $\Phi^*$ that serves as a robust starting point $w^0=\Phi^*$ for any arbitrary downstream FL task.
+More precisely, letting $\mathcal{G}$ represents possible client sets comprising a downstream FL task, the goal of designing $\Phi^*$ is to minimize the following objective function: where $p(\mathcal{G})$ represents the probability distribution over $\mathcal{G}$, $G$ is a specific client group (i.e., a specific task) drawn from $p(\mathcal{G})$, $f(\cdot)$ is the per-client loss function for downstream training, $w^R(\Phi, G)$ symbolizes the final $R$-th round global model derived from client set $G$ when initialized by $\Phi$, and $D_g$ represents the local dataset of client $g$. $A(\Phi)$ denotes the average FL performance across all clients fir downstream tasks, with each group weighted by likelihood of occurrence.